Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Results

-Analogously, in Figure \ref{fig:zgr_cat_wl_errs}, we compare the relative wavelength error distributions for our model to ZGR23 across 10 wavelengths uniformly distributed throughout the XP spectra wavelength range (Eq. \eqref{eq:lam_rel_err}).
-Then, in Figure \ref{fig:compare_zgr}, we compare the ratio of wavelength reconstruction errors for ZGR23 relative to our model (Eq. \eqref{eq:rmse_lam}) Here, we only compare errors for stars in the full catalog which satisfy the ZGR23 reliability cut, which decreases the test sample from 50,232 stars down to 37,302 stars.
+Analogously, in Figure \ref{fig:zgr_cat_wl_errs}, we compare the relative wavelength error distributions for our model to ZGR23 across 10 wavelengths uniformly distributed throughout the XP spectra wavelength range, Eq. \eqref{eq:lam_rel_err}.
+Then, in Figure \ref{fig:compare_zgr}, we compare the ratio of wavelength reconstruction errors for ZGR23 relative to our model,Eq. \eqref{eq:rmse_lam}.
+Here, we only compare errors for stars in the full catalog which satisfy the ZGR23 reliability cut, which decreases the test sample from 50,232 stars down to 37,302 stars.
 Our stellar label independent model produces less bias from 600-800 nm (in the red half of the XP spectra).
 Both the wavelength reconstruction errors and relative wavelength error distributions suggest that our model better reconstructs XP spectra for most wavelengths beyond the blue end, relative to ZGR23.
 By inspecting the model wavelength error ratios in Figure \ref{fig:compare_zgr}, we observe that our model outperforms ZGR23 in flux reconstruction for most of the wavelengths from 550-900 nm by approximately 20-40\%.
 However, for wavelengths at the extremities ZGR23 achieves equivalent or better performance than our \emph{s}VAE, concentrated towards the blue end ($<500$ nm).
+Here, it is informative to compare the APOGEE Kiel diagram in Figure \ref{fig:kiel} to the training sample of ZGR23 \citep[Figure 1 in][]{Zhang++23}.
+We speculate that the larger number of hot stars in the ZGR23 training sample may contribute to our \emph{s}VAE under-performing at bluer wavelengths.
 Lastly, there are certain anomalous wavelengths which do not appear to follow the general error ratio trend as a function of wavelength.